godatadriven/godatadriven-blog/content/convert-chararray-user-ids-to-integer-pig.md

 we put into `user` the `user_id` column, and in `unique_users` all distinct `user_id`'s.
 This is a crucial step, as we want equal users to have equal integers id's.
-The last line of the block add the `rank_unique_user` column (the name choice is a pig convention) to `new_users`.
+The last line of the block adds the `rank_unique_user` column (the name choice is a pig convention) to `new_users`.
 After that we create `new_score`